 Top 10 Live Aid Videos

 72,000 people at London's Wembley Stadium, 100,000 more at Philadelphia's John F. Kennedy Stadium and nearly two billion TV viewers at home watched as some of the most popular acts in the world teamed up in interesting combinations, including (temporary) reunions of three of the most important groups in rock history.
-Here are 10 great videos from the historic Live Aid shows:
+Below are our 10 favorite videos from both Live Aid concerts.

 In a performance that heralded their impending arrival as worldwide superstars, U2 skipped over their then-biggest hit, "Pride (In the Name of Love)" in favor of an extended version of "Bad" that included snippets of several classic rock songs.

-The first of our three promised reunions is included on this list of the best Live Aid videos with an asterisk or two.
-As you can see, Crosby Stills Nash and Young have trouble hearing themselves, causing the performance to be a bit ragged.
+The first of our three promised reunions is included on this collection of the best Live Aid videos with an asterisk or two.
+As you can see, Crosby, Stills, Nash & Young have trouble hearing themselves, causing the performance to be a bit ragged.
 However, when those four beautiful voices do lock together, this otherwise very-'80s event takes a wonderful trip back in time.

-Apart from the obligatory all-star singalong of 'We Are the World,' the honor of closing out the 20-hour, two-continent Live Aid festival went to Bob Dylan.
+Apart from the obligatory all-star singalong of "We Are the World," the honor of closing out the 20-hour, two-continent Live Aid festival went to Bob Dylan.
 For added star power, he brought along both of the Rolling Stones' guitarists, Keith Richards and Ron Wood.
 More importantly, Dylan's onstage remarks about the plight of the American farmer sparked Nelson, John Mellencamp and Neil Young to organize Farm Aid a few months later, and a Farm Aid concert has been held every year since 1985, with the exception of 1988 and 1991.